soup-bowl/opensim-sandbox/README.md

 ## Using Docker Compose / Cheat Sheet

-* Start up an experiment: `docker-compose up --build -d`
+* Start up an experiment: `docker compose up --build -d`
   * `--build` will build the Docker file needed for OpenSimulator.
   * `-d` is optional - it brings you back to a prompt.
-If omitted, your terminal is locked to output (can return by typing `docker-compose logs`).
+If omitted, your terminal is locked to output (can return by typing `docker compose logs`).
-* Stop experiment: `docker-compose stop`
+* Stop experiment: `docker compose stop`
-* Destroying: `docker-compose down -v`
+* Destroying: `docker compose down -v`
   * `-v` will remove the associated volumes (e.g. database storage data).
 If you keep it, the files will still hang around for the next `up`.

 ## Troubleshooting